 Plant native: Wherever you live, there are certain varieties of flowers and plants that are native to your climate.
 Native plants typically require less care than other plants and can help boost the ecosystem of your flower garden.
 They are naturally resistant to pests and other ailments, requiring you to use fewer chemicals, which in turn benefits your garden and local wildlife.

 Consider xeriscaping: In drier climates, the flowers in your garden will need a lot of water.
-This can be hard to keep up with, expensive and hard on the environment.
-Xeriscaping is a popular alternative to traditional plants.
-These low-water landscapes often thrive off of rain water alone and can be just as beautiful as traditional flower gardens.
+This can be hard to keep up with, expensive, and hard on the environment.
+Xeriscaping is a popular alternative where native plants and rocks are combined in the landscape design instead of flowers and plants that need more water to grow.
+These low-water landscapes often thrive off of rain water alone and, with planning and patience, can be just as beautiful as traditional flower gardens.